elianadu/100-days-of-code/log.md

 **Today's Progress**: Worked up to exercises for Arrays and Loops portion of TOP.

-**Thoughts** Ending it here for the day!
+**Thoughts**: Ending it here for the day!
 Trying not to burn myself out / rush through.

 **Link(s) to work**
 N/A